What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 Come prepared.
 While we don’t want to face an angry bear or person, the reality is that at some point that might happen.

 Tanya carries bear spray on a carabiner outside her pack, giving easy access to grab and spray.
 Melody carries pepper spray in her hip belt for a quick reach.
+She recently added bunny ears, simple plastic rings with sharp points.

 We regularly practice using bear spray, removing the safety and aiming toward a pretend bear.
 What good is a can of bear spray if you don’t know how to use it?
 Learn how to properly carry and use bear spray from the experts!